 To clarify what Top Landing Pages are and what they look like, I have for you below Landing Pages of 5 big brand names, let’s analyze if these Landing Pages are just as big brand as the companies that they represent.

-The ESPN Landing Page pretty much fulfills its promise of being one of the Top Landing Pages; it has an effective CTA, precise copy and a short contact form.
+The ESPN Landing Page fulfills its promise of being one of the Top Landing Pages; it has an effective CTA, precise copy and a short contact form.
 The graphic for me is a bit restricted however it still gives the reader a good sporty feeling.

 The Square Landing Page leaves nothing to the imagination, the copy though short explains what the product is about, the graphic clearly shows how one can use the product, the headline is concise and the contact form short and sweet.

-Square definitely lives up to its reputation.
+Square lives up to its reputation.

-The graphic on the Strayberryj.am Landing Page is relevant and colorful, the contact form is concise and the page also has endorsements on it, the only issue with the Landing Page is its copy which really doesn’t explain what the service is all about.
+The graphic on the Strayberryj.am Landing Page is relevant and colorful, the contact form is concise and the page also has endorsements on it, the only issue with the Landing Page is its copy that really doesn’t explain what the service is all about.

 The images on the FireFox landing page invoke human interest, the headline is short and gets its point across, the primary CTA is in a contrasting color and makes it clear to the reader that they can get the service for free, the secondary CTA could use a little more pop.
 The copy is just three simple points that establishes what Firefox stands for.

-There’s a lot that can be said about the above landing page, let’s discuss first what they have done right; the headline is effective and conveys to the reader what the service is about.
+There’s a lot that can be said about the above landing page, let’s discuss first what they have done right; the headline is compelling and conveys to the reader what the service is about.